 5 reasons to visit Cornwall during the month of September

-With the recent heatwave, is September secretly the best month to visit Cornwall?
+Is September secretly the best month to visit Cornwall?
 We think so.
-And here's 5 reasons why...
+And here’s 5 reasons why…

-1. The Cornish sunshine
+1. The September Sunshine

 When you ask most people the best month to visit Cornwall, they’ll say August, or July at a push.
 While September may be known for being a few degrees cooler as it’s the first month of the autumn season, Cornwall has been blessed with some glorious weather during this off-peak month.

-2. Less is more
+2. Less is More

 In general, fewer people visit Cornwall in September than July or August, which makes everything that little more enjoyable.
 You can book a table at that restaurant you’ve always wanted to try, not get stuck in traffic on the A30, and even get a great spot on the beach if the weather’s playing ball.